We work with our members to:

 We hold a triannual international congress to share the latest research and best practices regarding areas such as therapies, support, social inclusion and services provision.

-We publish our LINK magazine, newsletters, research reports, position papers and toolkits to advocate for the rights of people with autism.
+We publish our LINK magazine, newsletters, research reports, position papers and toolkits to advocate for the rights of autistic people.

 Each year, we collaborate with our members in conducting campaigns to raise awareness about autism on World Autism Awareness Day (April 2).